erwanplantec/realax/README.md

 # Tasks

 realax provides some wrappers for rl environemnts for them to be used with realax trainers.
-SO far we have wrappers for gymnax evnsironments with `GymnaxTask` and brax envs with `BraxTask`
+SO far we have wrappers for gymnax evnsironments with `GymnaxTask` and brax envs with `BraxTask`.
+An example optimizing an mlp in a brax environment is given in the logging section.

 # Logging